List of UK top-ten singles in 1986: Multiple entries

 One-hundred and forty-six singles charted in the top 10 in 1986, with one-hundred and thirty-five singles reaching their peak this year.

 Forty-three artists scored multiple entries in the top 10 in 1986.
 Madonna secured the record for most top 10 hits in 1986 with six hit singles.

 The Communards were one of a number of artists with two top-ten entries, including the number-one single "Don't Leave Me This Way".
 The Bangles, Falco, Janet Jackson, Pet Shop Boys and Status Quo were among the other artists who had multiple top 10 entries in 1986..

 Chart debuts

-Sixty-seven artists achieved their first top 10 single in 1986, either as a lead or featured artist.
+Sixty-two artists achieved their first top 10 single in 1986, either as a lead or featured artist.
 Of these, six went on to record another hit single that year: The Bangles, The Communards, Falco, The Housemartins, Robert Palmer and Samantha Fox.
 Five Star had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.